sdiehl/wiwinwlh/tutorial.md

 appropriate for your code if you expect arithmetic operations to be branch-free or have constant time addition or multiplication.
-If you need constant arithmetic you will likely have to drop down to C or Assembly and link the resulting code that operates in to your code.
-Many of the Haskell cryptography libraries do just this.
+If you need constant arithmetic you will likely have to drop down to C or Assembly and link the resulting code into your Haskell logic.
+Many Haskell cryptography libraries do just this.

 With regards to timing attacks, take note of which functions are marked as vulnerable to timing attacks as most of these are marked in public API